 Triad – These chords are built by playing triads, usually the 3-5-7 of the underlying chord shape.

 Shell – You can take out one note from any four-note chord shape, such as removing the 5th from a 1-3-5-7 chord, in order to produce a “shell” shape of that chord.

 Triad 2 5 – This triad progression is built by playing the 3-5-7 of the iim7 chord, then lowering the 7 by a fret to produce the intervals 7-9-3 over the V7 chord in that progression.

 On Green Dolphin Street Jazz Guitar Comping Etude

 Now that you have an understanding of what chords and harmonic ideas are being used in this study, which you can see labeled in the study below, let’s get these chords under your fingers and into your ears.

 Start by learning each 8-bar section of the study in order to break it down into digestible chunks, before bringing these sections together and working the study as a whole.

 As well, since there is a good amount of syncopation in this study, it’s a good idea to work with a metronome at a slow tempo at first, before increasing the tempo and working things up from there.

 On Green Dolphin Street Backing Track

-In order to practice this study on your own, as well as just working on Green Dolphin Street without the study, here is a backing track that uses bass and drums that you can use as a practice aid in the woodshed.
+In order to practice this study on your own, as well as just working on Green Dolphin Street without the study, here is a backing track that uses bass and drums that you can use as a practice aid.

 Do you have a question about this jazz guitar chord study?
 Share your thoughts in the comments section below.